 |Other achievements||I once painted a Star Wars mural on my high

-on the link to find out its history)
+the link to discover its history)

 Owning the car number plates SITH and SITH 2 which I'm pretty happy to have

 I have a jacket that is adorned with sci-fi related patches, it's shown at the top of the page but has been extensively modified since then.
 Every patch I've sewn on myself and I'm pretty proud of how it has turned out.
 On top of this, there must be a couple of hundred bucks worth of patches on it.
 See here for more information and updated photos.

 I was given a THX cap when I was at Skywalker Ranch back in 1993.
 To this day that cap is my favourite.
 Sure it's old, weather beaten and worn out, but is still used when needed.